DigitalOnUs/inotx/README.md

 #### Pending items
--> Firewall rules and single instance
+-Firewall rules and single instance
--> Integration with Polo's code
+-Integration with Polo's code
--> Connection with azure backend to feed
+-Connection with azure backend to feed
--> Plugin for vscode

 WIP

+#### credits
+Made with :heart: by Innovation Team .
+We're always happy to receive your feedback!
+(File an issue)